-The Spurge laurel Plant is a new invasive plant for most of the south coast, it grows profusely on the Pacific Northwest coastal islands.
-It is also found in warmer parts of the province, in roadsides, moist woods and lowland areas.
+The Spurge laurel Plant is a new invasive plant for most of the south coast, it grows profusely on the BC coastal islands.
+It is also found in warmer parts of the province, in roadsides, moist woods, and lowland areas.
 It prefers shade but tolerates a wide range of conditions.

-Almost all parts of the Spurge Laurel plant are highly poisonous to pets, livestock and humans.
-The leaves, bark and berries are toxic when touched or eaten, and can cause skin irritations, blistering, swelling of the tongue, nausea and even a coma from ingesting any part.
+Almost all parts of the plant are highly poisonous to pets, livestock, and humans.
+The leaves, bark, and berries are toxic when touched or eaten, and can cause skin irritations, blistering, swelling of the tongue, nausea and even a coma from ingesting any part.